 This is caused by overuse of the elbow joint and commonly affects people who play racquet sports, throw and box.
-Patients develop pain and tenderness at the back of the elbow when they attempt to straighten the joint.
+You feel pain and tenderness at the back of the elbow when you try to straighten the joint.
 There may also be weakness and loss of power.
 For example, tennis players may notice their serving speed slows down.

 Treatment: This condition is often treatable with physical therapy and steroid injections.
-If there is degenerative disease then Hyaluronic Acid Analogue injections may be required.
+If there is degenerative disease, then Hyaluronic Acid Analogue injections may be required to encourage healing.
 In more severe cases, keyhole surgery may be performed.

 The distal biceps tendon attaches your biceps muscle to the radius bone of your forearm.
 It can get frayed and torn as a result of repetitive lifting motions (such as biceps curls) or it can completely rupture (suddenly lifting a very heavy weight).
 The symptoms are weakness in the upper arm, pain and swelling inside the elbow joint.
 A complete rupture can result in your biceps muscle detaching and bunching up in your upper arm.

 Treatment: this condition is usually treated with a period of rest, followed by physiotherapy and injections to reduce inflammation and encourage healing.
 Complete tears may need surgical repair.

 Pain, swelling and redness at the tip of your elbow is usually caused by damage to the soft, fluid filled sac called a bursa that provides cushioning in your joint.
 Also known as ‘student’s elbow’, it can be caused by repeated overhead throwing actions, a blow to the back of the elbow or repeated mild injury such as leaning your elbows on a desk.
 It can also be the result of an infection.